johnbillion/user-switching/readme.md

 ### Security ###

  * Only users with the ability to edit other users can switch user accounts.
-By default this is only Administrators on single site installs, and Super Admins on Multisite installs.
+By default this is only Administrators on single site installations, and Super Admins on Multisite installations.
  * Passwords are not (and cannot be) revealed.
  * Uses the cookie authentication system in WordPress when remembering the account(s) you've switched from and when switching back.
  * Implements the nonce security system in WordPress, meaning only those who intend to switch users can switch.